Everything we know about ‘Killers of the Flower Moon’ starring Leonardo DiCaprio

 Among them is Robert De Niro, who plays the main antagonist, William Hale, who is the uncle of DiCaprio’s character.

 Brendan Fraser, who won the Academy Award for Best Actor in 2023 for his performance in The Whale, is also part of the cast.
-He is seen a couple of flashes in the trailer, one of which shows him seated next to Di Caprio’s character.
+He is seen in a couple of flashes in the trailer, one of which shows him seated next to De Niro’s character.

 Other cast members include Jesse Plemons, Cara Jade Myers, Tantoo Cardinal, JaNae Collins, Jillian Dion, William Belleau, Louis Cancelmi, Tatanka Means, Michael Abbot Jr., Pat Healy, Scott Shepard, Jason Isbell, Sturgill Simpson.